 More importantly, I began noticing the necessities that always seemed to end up in some corner of his suitcase, and I've made many of them my own.
-So if you're looking for something to give the special dad in your life this Father's Day, here are 7 items my travel-obsessed father doesn’t skip when packing his luggage.
+So if you're looking for something to give the special dad in your life this Father's Day, here are seven items my travel-obsessed father doesn’t skip when packing his luggage.

 Ever since I can remember, my dad has never left for a trip without an eye mask.
 But I only recently discovered the wonders of sleeping with an eye mask, and how helpful having one is for getting some shut-eye when you’re on the go.